jamii/jamii.github.com/source/about.markdown

 ### Intern at [Jane Street Capital](http://www.janestreet.com/)
 #### Jun 2012 - Aug 2012

-Built classification algorithms for a large financial dataset.
+Developed classification algorithms for a large financial dataset.

-Built a denotational semantics and accompanying tests for [Nile](http://osdir.com/ml/general/2012-07/msg36469.html).
+Developed a denotational semantics and accompanying tests for [Nile](http://osdir.com/ml/general/2012-07/msg36469.html).

 Built trading bots for competitions on a mock exchange.